 Session Outlook

-The American session typically brings heightened liquidity and volatility.
-With no top-tier US economic data scheduled for release today, price action will be driven by technical flows, shifts in risk sentiment, and positioning ahead of upcoming events.
-The expected daily volatility range, derived from the ATR(14) of $16.63, suggests a potential intraday range of approximately $4,785 to $4,818.
-Traders should watch for a breakout from the current consolidation, with institutional order flow likely clustered around the identified support and resistance levels.
+The American session typically brings heightened liquidity, and with no top-tier economic data scheduled for release today, price action will be dictated by technical flows and positioning ahead of the Fed.
+Based on the current ATR(14) reading of $14.50, the projected daily volatility range for the gold price spans roughly $4,318 to $4,372.
+Traders should watch for a breakout from the current consolidation as institutional order flow congregates around identified support and resistance levels.

 Moving Average Structure